 Class of 2018, USA

-Having majored in Urban Studies, Angela hopes to apply her knowledge and skills toward advancing sustainable development and making communities more livable.
+Having majored in Urban Studies, Angela hopes to apply her knowledge and skills toward advancing sustainable development and making communities more liveable.
 She has worked in education, policy, social entrepreneurship, and journalism – with each of these experiences underscoring the need for holistic flourishing that balances environmental, social, and economic needs.

 Angela’s year-long internship with the U.S. Department of State, Office of Global Women’s Issues highlighted how the gendered impacts of climate change relate to economic underdevelopment and political instability.
 Additionally, Angela’s work with the Brunswick Group, Interface Asia, and Krakakoa Chocolate drew her attention to the role that businesses, both large and small, can play in sustainable development.